Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ![Screenshot 2024-03-20 033942](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/cb470787-61e0-4557-aec3-3226eb1ca2c4)

 These pre-placed cells have been placed in this area depending on the design scenario.
 So, the locations of these pre-placed cells are never touched while we go in the design cycle.
 So, the locations have to be very well-defined.
+Similarly, there are other IPs also available like memory, clock gating cell, comparator, and mux.
+So all of them can be implemented once and can be instantiated multiple times onto a netlist.
+That's why they are called preplaced cells because these cells are just placed once in the chip.
+The arrangement of these IPs in a chip is referred to as floorplanning.
+We have to define the locations of these cells before automated placement and routing.
+Automated placement and routing tools place the remaining logical cells in the design onto the chip.

 ### De-coupling capacitors